bonitasoft/bonita-doc/md/gateways.md

 Gateways are used to control how sequence flows interact as they converge and diverge within a process.

-There are three types of gateway available for process design in Bonita BPM Studio: parallel (AND), exclusive (XOR), and inclusive.
+There are three types of gateway available for process design in Bonita Studio: parallel (AND), exclusive (XOR), and inclusive.
 These gateways behave in accordance with the BPMN2 specification.

 ## Parallel (AND) gateways